Self-Love Devotional Series

 Laying Burdens Down

-Louise Hay popularized affirmations as tools for self-healing and self-love; her work encourages repeating positive statements to shift thought patterns and emotional responses.
-Many modern resources and videos summarize her approach and offer daily affirmation scripts for practice.
+Louise Hay popularized affirmations as tools for self-healing and self-love.
+Her work encourages repeating positive statements to shift thought patterns and emotional responses.
+Many modern resources and videos summarize her approach and offer daily affirmation scripts.

 The Lord's Prayer